Shi'ite leader challenges Pakistan army chief over attacks

-QUETTA, Pakistan In a rare challenge, a Shi'ite Muslim leader publicly criticised Pakistani military chief General Ashfaq Kayani over security in the country on Friday after bombings targeting the minority sect killed 93 people.
+QUETTA, Pakistan In a rare challenge, a Shi'ite Muslim leader publicly criticized Pakistani military chief General Ashfaq Kayani over security in the country on Friday after bombings targeting the minority sect killed 118 people.

 The criticism of Kayani, arguably the most powerful man in the South Asian state, highlighted Shi'ite frustrations with Pakistan's failure to contain Sunni Muslim militant groups who have vowed to wipe out Shi'ites.

-"I ask the army chief: what have you done with these extra three years you got (in office)?
+"I ask the army chief: What have you done with these extra three years you got (in office)?
 What did you give us except more death?"
-Maulana Amin Shaheedi, who heads a national council of Shi'ite organisations, told a news conference.
+Maulana Amin Shaheedi, who heads a national council of Shi'ite organizations, told a news conference.

-The burials had been scheduled to take place after Friday prayers but the bodies would remain unburied until Shi'ites had received promises of protection, they said.
+The burials had been scheduled to take place after Friday prayers but the bodies would remain in place until Shi'ites had received promises of protection.

-"They will not be buried until the army comes into Quetta," Shaheedi said.
+Shaheedi said scores of bodies were still lying on a road.
+"They will not be buried until the army comes into Quetta."

-Akbar Durrani, home secretary of Baluchistan province, of which Quetta is the capital Durrani said scores of bodies had been brought out into the road by the bomb site as a protest.

-About 2,000 ethnic Hazara Shi'ites were sitting at the site of the attack with the shrouded bodies of those killed in the attacks, demanding that the army replaces the provincial government, he said.

-Islamic tradition requires the dead to be buried as soon as possible, so leaving loved ones unburied is a powerful sign of grief and rage.

-Violence against Pakistani Shi'ites is rising and some communities are living in a state of siege, a human rights group said on Friday.
+Violence against Pakistani Shi'ite is rising and some communities are living in a state of siege, a human rights group said on Friday.

 "Last year was the bloodiest year for Shias in living memory," said Ali Dayan Hasan of Human Rights Watch.
 "More than 400 were killed and if yesterday's attack is any indication, it's just going to get worse."